Moki00/skill-assessments/it-operations/it-operations-quiz.md

 ## Q26.
 What is the most important thing to do before opening a computer case?

-- [x] Turn off and unplug the computer.
+- [xo] Turn off and unplug the computer.
 - [ ] Disconnect all of the cables.
 - [ ] Close your programs, sign out of your account, and turn off the computer.
 - [ ] Ground yourself.